Nationally accredited by the American Academy of Sleep Medicine since 1999.

 Tests used by the medical staff in the Sleep Center include:

-- CPAP (Continuous Positive Airway Pressure).
-Titration, which is used to treat obstructive sleep apnea, a disorder characterized by repeated episodes of stoppage of airflow caused by a collapse and closure of the airway.
+- Positive Airway Pressure/Titration.
+This is used to treat obstructive sleep apnea, a disorder characterized by repeated episodes of stoppage of airflow caused by a collapse and closure of the airway.

 - Home Sleep Studies.
-If a patient is unable to stay at the Sleep Center, the staff may be able to prescribe a home-testing kit to help diagnose obstructive sleep apnea.
+If a patient is unable to stay at the Sleep Center, your care provider may prescribe a home-based system to help diagnose obstructive sleep apnea.

 - Overnight Pulse Oximetry.
 A well-established tool routinely used in to determine a patient’s arterial oxygen saturation and heart rate.
 It is a useful tool for establishing the need for either oxygen therapy for a patient or the further need for a sleep study on the patient.